InfernoIV/bitburner-scripts/persist_on_reset.md

 ## Does no persist
  * All other factions
  * All company work progress
- * Rep from factions and companies is converted to favor
+ * Rep from factions and companies: the rep is converted to favor

 # Player (extended by bit node 5 (intelligence) and 10 (Grafting))
 ## Information